 Title Bar: Each window has a title bar that tells the name of the window.
 In this case, the title bar at the top tells you the application is SAS.
-Each individual window also has a title bar, such as the Log window and the Program Editor window.
+Each individual window, such as the Log window and the Enhanced Editor window, also has a title bar.
 As well as providing the title of the application, the title bar is also the "handle" for moving windows, as discussed later in this chapter.

 Menu Bar: If you are used to nonwindowing environments, you are familiar with giving operating system commands.
 In Windows, you often use the menu bar to issue these commands.
-For example, instead of typing "save example1.sas" on a command line, you click on File, then on Save.
+For example, instead of typing "save example1.sas" on a command line, you click File, then click Save.
 While this may seem awkward at first, it does provide the advantage of not having to remember command syntax.